-"In trying to create another different tune from these pitches, I again attempted to find a different figural grouping, which I was able to do in this case, and thus I used the different grouping to devise the second tune:
+"In trying to create another different tune from these pitches, I again attempted t find a different figural grouping, which I was able to do in this case, and thus I used the different grouping to devise the second tune:

 Ben also made two quite different tunes with the same pitches.
-These are also included in the file.
+These are also included in the MAKETUNE.R file.